How Does a Portfolio Line of Credit Work?

-Additionally, not all securities within a portfolio may be eligible for margin lending.
+Not all securities within a portfolio may be eligible for margin lending.
 Margin lending is a loan that lets you lend money to invest, by utilizing your managed funds, cash, or current shares as security.

 The brokerage firm charges interest based on how much you borrow and for how long.
 This process means that you'll pay interest monthly based on your average daily balance.
 However, you only pay interest when you use the portfolio line of credit.

-A drop in value
+A Drop in Value:

 If your portfolio falls in value, your borrowing limit also adjusts.
 When you have a balance outstanding, a drop in your portfolio's value may affect your ability to borrow more money.
 Additionally, you may be subject to a margin call if the value drops too much.

-A margin call
+A margin call: